pioneo/product-asap/README.md

 ### Installation on Mac

 The download will be delivered as a disk image file (.dmg).
-Double click the disk image and drag the containted Asap.app file to your desired destination.
+Double click the disk image to make its content availabe.
+Drag the contained application into destination folder (e.g. /Applications).

 ## Usage